Sibilanceai/CompPsychoBackend/README.md

 ## Repository Structure

 /src: Source code for data collection, annotation, and analysis.
-/docs: Detailed documentation and methodology.
+/data: Contains data used for experimentation and testing /docs: Detailed documentation and methodology, instructions of use.
 /examples: Example datasets and case studies.
 CONTRIBUTING.md: Guidelines for contributing to this project.
 Getting Started